 Thereafter, he will be provided with a permanent photo identity card.
 A person once registered need not register again when there is a change of employment.
 The same registration can be transferred from one employment to another.

 As for workers or employees, they are covered or entitled under ESI when they earn less than Rs.21,000 per month and Rs.25,000 in the case of a person with disability.
-The worker contributes 1.75% of their salary while the employer contributes 4.75% towards the ESI scheme Please note that these rates are revised from time to time.
-Those workers whose daily average wage is up to Rs.50 are exempted from contributing to the ESI fund; however, employers will continue to contribute towards these workers.
+The worker contributes 1.75% of their salary, while the employer contributes 4.75% towards the ESI scheme.
+Please note that these rates are revised from time to time.
+Workers whose daily average wage is up to Rs.50 are exempted from contributing to the ESI fund; however, employers will continue to contribute towards these workers.

-Minimum The ESI scheme is a self-financing scheme from the contributions.
-The ESI scheme funds are primarily built out of contribution from employers and employees monthly at a fixed percentage of wages paid.
-The State Governments also contributes 1/8th share of the cost of Medical Benefit.
+The ESI scheme is a self-financing scheme from the contributions.
+The ESI scheme funds are primarily built out of contributions from employers and employees monthly at a fixed percentage of wages paid.
+The State Governments also contribute 1/8th share of the cost of Medical Benefit.